ILIAS-eLearning/ILIAS/README.md

 The created entities could be used to build concrete renderers and collectors.
-To do that while maintain composability, we need a source that creates unique names in an reproducible way.
+To do that while maintain composability, we need a source that creates unique names in a reproducible way.
 To avoid complex sideeffects, the name source can only be instantiated once and needs to be passed around explicitly.
-This is also a point i'm currently thinking about how to handle best.
+This is a point i'm currently thinking about how to handle best.

 ```php
 <?php